5G Numerology & Subcarrier Spacing

 Radio frame structure and numerology

 Numerology is what makes the NR radio frame structure flexible.
 The top-level radio frame is still a 10 ms frame, but the number of slots inside that frame changes with the active subcarrier spacing.
-That is the key difference engineers should keep in mind.
+That is the key difference to keep in mind.

 10 ms radio frame